silverhammermba/blog/_drafts/gotcha.markdown

 {% highlight ruby %}
 x = 3 and 4
-# x == 3!
-Whaaaat?
+# x == 4 Whaaaat?
 {% endhighlight %}

 But this is just a big misunderstanding.
 Let's take a step back.
 Really there are two totally different concepts of "and" at play here:

 * On one hand, there's Boolean conjunction.
-Like, X is true or false, Y is true or false, "X **and** Y" is true if and only if X and Y are both true.
+Like, "X **and** Y" is true if and only if X and Y are both true.
 This is a proper binary operator like + or &times;.
 * On the other hand, there's...
 English.
 Like "Buy cookies **and** bring them to the party" which is just saying to do two things in a certain order (obviously you can't bring cookies if you fail to buy any).
-It's not really math.
+It's not math.

 Most programming languages, taking after C (probably?) mash these two concepts together.
 But **Ruby fixed it**.
 We've got two syntaxes for the two different